Astron/Astron/doc/style_guide.md

 - - -
 ## Whitespace
 Tabs shall be used to indent, spaces shall be used to align.
+Source files should end with a newline.

 ## Variable Names
 Variables shall have a descriptive lowercase name, where words are seperated by underscores.
+Global variables shall start with g_
 Member variables shall start with m_

 Example: `field_count` or